Hidden monasteries on Lake Tana

 Narga Selassie, which means ‘Trinity of the Rest’, was built on Dek Island, the largest island of Lake Tana in the late 18th century.
 The church is one of the most peaceful and atmospheric on Lake Tana and is set in an extremely beautiful location.
 It will take 3:00 -3:30 hours by moderate speed boat from Bahir Dar to reach this monastery.

 Tana Cherkos is a small island monastery where it is said the Ark of the Covenant was hidden for 800 years before being brought to its final resting place in Aksum.
 The shores of the island are covered with a dense forest strip which is home to majestic fish eagles.
 It takes around three hours to reach this monastery by boat from Bahir Dar.

 Sadly, although it is said to be one of the most beautiful and atmospheric of the monasteries of Lake Tana, Kebran Gabriel is no longer open to the public.
 It was founded in the 14th century and rebuilt in the 17th century.
 It is located the closest to Bahir Dar.
 The round roof is supported by twelve pillars made from carved stones symbolising the twelve apostles.
 It will take 20 minutes by moderate speed boat to reach this monastery and is often visited on the way to Zege peninsula.
 Only men are permitted to enter this monastery due to religious reasons.

 Monasteries on the Zege Peninsula

-The rich forests on the Zege Peninsula are home to many medieval churches waiting for you to visit.
+The rich forests on the Zege Peninsula are home to seven ancient monasteries waiting for you to visit.
 The peninsula can easily be reached by boat or bicycle from Bahir Dar.